 We’ve included games and activities you can enjoy both indoors and outdoors as well as around your local neighbourhood (within your LGA or 5km radius according to NSW Public Health Order).

 We’ve also included some screen-free activities if you want to limit screen time but if you’re a fan of technology like we are, we’ve got fun things to do on screens.

-Let the kids get messy and create with playdough and slime.
+Let the kids get messy and create with playdough.
 This tactile activity gets kids creating and designing.
 Just put down old newspaper if you’re concerned about the mess.
-It’s super easy to make homemade playdough and slime.
+It’s super easy to make homemade playdough.

 Paint with yoghurt

 This is a great activity for those with young kids.
 You can use some food colouring to colour different bowls of yoghurt and then let kids paint on paper.
 If it ends up in their mouth, it’s not an issue.

 Spend some hours playing LEGO.
 If you need some inspiration or projects, google “LEGO challenges”.
 You’ll find tons of projects that your kids can work on.
 If you want specific STEM projects, check out the Educating Young Engineers website.
 It contains lots of fun engineering and design projects.

 Do you remember stamping with a potato when you were a kid?
 Cut a potato in half and carve out a shape.
 Then use paint and let your kids stamp away on scrap paper.